WhatYouThing/NoFrills/README.md

 - **Wish Reminder**: Reminds you to wish when Maxor is enraged while playing as Healer in F7/M7.
 - **Leap Overlay**: Replaces the Spirit Leap/Infinileap menu with a custom version, similar to the Odin mod for 1.8.9.
 - **Leap Message**: Sends a message in party chat when you leap to a teammate.
 Requires the Leap Overlay.
+- **Blood Camp Reminder**: Reminds you to start camping in the Blood Room when playing as Mage.
+- **M5 Rag Axe Reminder**: Reminds you to use your Ragnarock Axe when playing M5 as Mage.

 ### Kuudra